Malik Williams

-Malik Williams (born August 26, 1998) is an American professional basketball player for the College Park Skyhawks of the NBA G League.
+Malik Williams (born August 26, 1998) is an American professional basketball player for the Mets de Guaynabo of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the Louisville Cardinals.

 High school career

 Williams played basketball for R. Nelson Snider High School in Fort Wayne, Indiana.
 As a senior, he averaged 21.5 points, 12.5 rebounds and four blocks per game, leading his team to its first Summit Athletic Conference title since 2009.
 Williams was one of four finalists for the Indiana Mr. Basketball award.
 He left as the program's all-time leader in rebounds and blocks.

 Recruiting

 Williams was considered a five-star recruit by 247Sports and ESPN, and a four-star recruit by Rivals.
 On August 4, 2016, he committed to playing college basketball for Louisville over offers from Purdue, Michigan State and Indiana, among others.